smart-on-fhir/smart-health-links/docs/spec.md

 * **Data Recipient**.
 Person or organization responsible for receiving health data

-## 1. Data Sharer Configures a new SHLink
+## Pre-protocol step: Data Sharer Configures a new SHLink

 The Data Sharer makes a few decisions at configuration time: